 Each country has a slightly unique process, and follows its own schedule.
-According to an online workshop with Canadian immigration, hosted by RSTP in February 2021, the wait times listed on the typical wait times website are an indication of what 80% of refugees experienced in the past 6 months.
+According to RSTP, the wait times listed on the typical wait times website are an indication of what 80% of refugees experienced in the past 6 months.
 And times change, as Canadian immigration clears the backlog of old cases, or gets a wave of new cases.

 With all that said, let's consider a typical timeline.